 Example: Caroline donates a vintage French designer ball gown that belonged to her mother to her local symphony orchestra.
 The gown is over 30 years old and is in poor condition.
 Caroline hires an appraiser who determines that the rare item is worth $2,000, despite its poor condition.
 Caroline may deduct this amount, provided that she files Form 8283 with her tax return.

 It's a good idea for you to photograph any items you donate as additional proof of their condition in case any questions come up later with the IRS.

 Online valuation guides.
 Some well-known nonprofits have created value guides for clothing and household goods.
 It's hard to imagine that the IRS would complain if a donor used one of these guides.
 They can be found at the following websites (the Salvation Army guide is the most detailed):

 Tax software.
 Tax-preparation software, including H&R Block's TaxCut and Intuit's TurboTax, can provide donors with estimated values for clothing and other household goods based on the condition of each item.
 You describe the item being donated and the program gives an estimate of its value based on surveys of thrift store sales and online auctions.
 A comparison of the results obtained using these programs and the price guides created by nonprofits found that the software usually gives higher valuations.

 Past sales of similar items.
 Prices obtained in the past for the sale of similar items are always a good indicator of value.
 Good evidence of value would be the price at which similar items are sold in thrift stores, such as Salvation Army Family Stores and Goodwill Industries.
 Online auction sites, such as eBay, can also provide guidance on what used items are worth.
 You may simply check to see what similar items have sold for and could use the average price of a few recent sales.

 Special rules apply to donations of automobiles and other vehicles.
-For details, see the article Donating a Car to Charity.
+For details, see the article Tax Deductions for Charitable Contributions.